topxeq/txclipsvc/README.md

 # Install

 There is only one executable file for txClipSvc.
 It can run as a stand-alone server(or system service if you wish), as well as the client-side application.
-For client side, download the released zip file here, extract it to any directory, and it's ready to use then.
+For client side, download the released zip file [here](https://github.com/topxeq/txclipsvc/releases), extract it to any directory, and it's ready to use then.
 For server side installation, please see the instructions below.

 First, you need a Windows/Linux/MacOS server with at least one public IP(which could be accessed via Internet), and better have the adminitrator/root privilege of the server.
+Then download the released zip file [here](https://github.com/topxeq/txclipsvc/releases), and extract it to your desired directory..

 In windows, run the following command in the CMD console with administrator privilege,
 > txclipsvc install